emoon3/nomad-test/README.md

 The script will create an EC instance, a security group allowing the ports needed, and an instance role.

 It will then install the necessary software on the instance and deploy the Nomad job via the Nomad API.

+To tear down the AWS environment, go to the terraform directory and run a 'terraform destroy'